A Time Before Tow Trucks

 After spending several hours recovering Wiley’s Model T, Holmes retired to his garage, inspired to invent something that would make the effort of towing a vehicle much less complicated.
 His first attempt came when he modified a 1913 Cadillac by attaching an iron chain, a crane and pulley system, and some hooks.

-Unfortunately, the chassis of the Cadillac was neither strong nor sturdy enough to lift and tow broken down vehicles very far.
+Unfortunately, the chassis of the Cadillac was neither strong enough nor sturdy enough to lift and tow broken down vehicles very far.
 So he spent the next couple of years modifying and refining his idea until he came up with a successful model for the build of the first tow truck in 1918.
 This first tow truck, or wrecker, was named the Holmes 485.

 The basis of Holmes’ build was a “split-boom” concept which involved anchoring the truck on one side, while the other side recovered the broken down car so as not to tilt the wrecker.